linknx/linknx-wiki/Contributing.md

 Like for reporting bugs, submit a new issue and make sure to describe your proposal.
 Adding new features takes time and requires extra care to maintain the overall stability of the software so please advocate for your request with a use case that explains why it would be useful.

 If you are feeling adventurous, [fork](https://github.com/linknx/linknx/fork) the source code repo and submit your proposal via a pull request.
+Make sure the PR references the issue you created.